Shui-Group/DIA-LiPQuan/README.md

 # DIA-LiPQuan

 An informatics pipeline tailored to DIA LiP-MS quantification and downstream analysis.
+DIA-LiPQuan accepts precursor or peptide-level quantification outputs from DIA data search by DIA-NN or Spectronaut.

 ---